Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 See if you qualify for a lower rate in less than 2 minutes

 If your car is sitting in the garage all winter, it can feel frustrating to keep paying for a full insurance policy.
 The truth is, you have options — but canceling outright isn't one of them if you want to avoid legal trouble, coverage gaps, and higher rates down the road.
-In this guide, you'll learn exactly how to reduce your car insurance during winter storage, what comprehensive-only coverage is and how much it costs, and how classic car owners can take advantage of specialty storage policies.
+In this guide, you'll learn exactly how to reduce your car insurance during winter storage, what comprehensive-only coverage is and how much it costs in 2026, and how classic car owners can take advantage of specialty storage policies.

 Whether you're storing a weekend driver, a seasonal vehicle, or a prized classic, making the right insurance move before the snow falls can save you hundreds of dollars over the winter months without leaving your car — or your wallet — unprotected.